Urigo/tortilla/README.md

 **command:** `tortilla push <remote> <branch>`

 Push a tutorial based on the provided branch. e.g. given `master` then `master-history`, `master-root`, `master@0.1.0`, etc, will be pushed.
-Note that everything will be pushed by FORCE and will override existing refs within the remote.
+Note that everything will be pushed by FORCE and will override existing refs within the remote, **even deleted refs**.

 **command:** `tortilla pull <remote> <branch>`